OWASP/www-chapter-stuttgart/index.md

 The dates will be picked randomly to avoid recurring conflicts with other events (meetups, private obligations, holiday etc.).
 Typically, we choose a day from Tuesday to Thursday for our events, as our experience in organizing them has shown that Mondays and Fridays often have a very high no-show rate. 😬

-Typically, the event starts at 18:00 with arriving and socialising.
-Starting at 18:30 with the talk of our guest speaker or whatever we've planned for the particular event.
+Events usually start at 18:00 with guests arriving and socialising.
+By 18:30, we proceed with the talk from our guest speaker or dive into the planned activities for the evening.

 ### Where?